Ask the Doctor - Answers to your Parenting Questions

 Dear Abbie,

-You are doing exactly the right thing: Stopping the hitting immediately, and telling your daughter that hitting is not permitted -- but doing it in a kind way, and not "disciplining" her.
-Hitting is not something that should ever be permitted, and you do not want to model a relationship where hitting is ever allowed, no matter what feelings your little one has.
+You are doing exactly the right thing: Stopping the hitting immediately, and telling your daughter that you won't let her hit you -- but doing it in a kind way, and not "disciplining" her.
+Hitting is not something that should ever be permitted, and you do not want to model a relationship where hitting is ever okay, no matter what feelings your little one has.
 So you stop her immediately and firmly.
 On the other hand, she is hitting you not because she is bad, or mean, but because she is little and has big feelings that she needs your help to handle.
 Her hitting is a cry for your help.

-Babies are sensitive creatures, and have to handle an overload of intense feelings in the course of their days, from pain (teething) to disappointment (which can feel like the end of the world to them).
-Their nervous systems aren’t developed enough to tolerate these feelings gracefully, thus they often resort to more primitive methods of expression.
+Babies are sensitive people.
+They have to handle an overload of intense feelings in the course of their days, from pain (teething) to disappointment (which can feel like the end of the world to them).
+Their brain and nervous systems aren't developed enough to manage these feelings gracefully, thus they often resort to more primitive methods of expression.

 You may have noticed that underneath all feelings of human anger are more vulnerable feelings: hurt, fear, pain.
 All of these make us feel powerless (so imagine how they make a baby feel!)
 Humans find these feelings so hard to tolerate that we defend against them by feeling anger instead.
 Babies are no exception.
 When they feel pain, hurt, or fear, babies get angry, just like the rest of us.